-Intermediate Compliance Status Compliance Gaps to Address to Meet Intermediate Description of Assets Advanced Substantially Compliant Action: improve level of performance data in Confirm.
+Activity Management Area Target Level Identified in 2010 Review Compliance Status of AMP in 2010 Actions Required to Meet Target Levels as at 2010 Improvements Made During 2015 Update Description of Assets Advanced Substantially Compliant Action: improve level of performance data in Confirm.
+No further action taken.
 Levels of Service Core Higher level of compliance than suggested There is substantial communication of LoS with the public.
-Managing Growth Advanced Substantially Compliant Action: Improve level of demand strategies for Wastewater and Stormwater.
+Mandatory performance measures introduced by the LGA have been incorporated.
+A review of all levels of service was completed in 2015.
+Managing Growth Advanced Substantially Compliant Action: Improve level of demand strategies for Wastewater.
+The Council's Growth Demand and Supply Model was reviewed in 2014 and the outputs used to programme new capital and renewal works.
 Risk Management Advanced Substantially Compliant Action: Improve integration with maintenance and replacement strategies.
+A critical asset framework was prepared in 2014 but is yet to be implemented.
 Lifecycle Decision Making Advanced (with the exception of predictive modelling) Partially Compliant Action: Improve evaluation tools.
+More in depth discussion on the planning of maintenance and renewals work included in 2015 AMP.
 Financial Forecasts Advanced (with the exception of sensitivity testing of forecasts) Compliant No plans to undertake sensitivity testing of forecasts.
+No further action taken.
 Planning Assumptions and Confidence Levels Advanced Substantially Compliant Action: Improve confidence and accuracy of asset data and performance.
+No further action taken.
 Outline Improvement Programmes Advanced Substantially Compliant Action: Identify timeframes, priorities and resources for Improvement Plan actions.
-Planning by Qualified Persons Core Compliant Intending to achieve Advanced by undertaking Peer Review.
+Timeframes and resources identified in 2015 version of the Improvement Plan.
+Planning by Qualified Persons Advanced Substantially Compliant Action: Undertake Peer Review of AMP.
+Peer reviews of the draft 2015 AMP was undertaken by Waugh.
 Commitment Advanced Substantially Compliant Action: More emphasis and commitment needed to Improvement Plan.
+Improvement plan redeveloped in 2015 in better align with department structure and available resources.
+It is a live document that will be managed by the Activity Planning team.